 There are many ways you can spend a day exploring Death Valley in November.

-Start your day by watching the sunrise at Zabriskie Point, where the morning sun lights up the badlands in lovely shades of pinks and purples.
+We began our November day here, enjoying the sunrise at Zabriskie Point, where the morning sun lights up the badlands in lovely shades of pinks and purples.

-For more out-of-this-world views, head over to Badwater Basin, the lowest point in the US.
-Here, you’ll see stunning salt flats stretching out in a field of white as far as the eye can see.
+Then, for more out-of-this-world views, we headed to Badwater Basin, the lowest point in the US.
+Here, the stunning salt flats stretch out in a field of white as far as the eye can see.

-Make sure you turn around and look for the sign on the hills behind the Basin, it marks sea level and puts your elevation in perspective.
+Make sure you turn around and look for the sign on the hills behind the Basin, which marks sea level and puts your elevation in perspective.

 Ale | Sea Salt & Fog